Adler Spa – Dolomites – 2018

 With the scent of chocolate lingering and a snoring dog at my feet, I fall asleep.

-A Piano Bar Retreat in Paris
+Paris Piano Bar Retreat

 The room had the vibe of a Woody Allen film, with its reclining bronze statues, red sofas and jazz.
 A piano player on a Concert Grand worked the crowd while the bartender created cocktails by the sound of your name and the color of your eyes.
 I didn’t know French, and I didn’t need to at the Hotel Lutetia in Paris because the chairs were soft and music flooded the room.